lewisPowers/LOBSTR/README.md

 ### Repeat this process as often as you'd like to make a snapshot of your assets & respective info, anytime!

+  - #### Want a list of ONLY your filtered assets?

+  - #### Just type 'csv()' into the console and press Enter!

 # Changelog

   - 23 Aug '22: Filter system added; element styles edited; call function w/ 'csv()'
+  - 24 Aug '22: removed currency symbol from 'currency_amount' rows; added symbol to 'currency_amount' column title

 ### [Watch Video Tutorial](https://youtu.be/EVYUjsRSu9U "Watch tutorial")